allo-media/text2num/README.md

 # text2num
-Parse and convert numbers written in french into their digit representation
+Parse and convert numbers written in french into their digit representation.